 - Reconsider the path to promotion.
 Evaluate how advancement decisions (and special assignment opportunities) traditionally have been made within your organization, and consider your options moving forward.
 Large, visible projects and international assignments have been the cornerstone of “hot jobs” that have advanced high-potentials in the past—and, not surprisingly, women have received far fewer of these critical experiences.
 Let’s find ways to increase the visibility of women at work and ensure they are offered the same opportunities.

 - Create a culture of psychological safety.
 Establish open discussions in which all employees, especially women, feel safe sharing their experiences and perspectives to ensure you are creating space for a reimagined way to work.
 Now is the moment to give employees the space to share how they are truly feeling—and to carry that culture forward.

 For women, improved practices around flex time could be a real game-changer, helping to accelerate work satisfaction, growth opportunities, and advancement.

 Erin Davis is a connector, change-maker, and builder of inclusive workplace cultures.
-She continues to follow her passion on building workplaces that work for women and recently accepted the role of Director, Corporate Engagement, Western Canada with Catalyst.
-Previously, Erin was the Director, Global Total Engagement at Stantec and lead…
+She followed her passion for building workplaces that work for women, accepting the role of Director, Corporate Engagement, Western Canada with Catalyst.
+Previously, Erin was the Director, Global Total Engagement at Stantec and lead their global inclusion strategy.…